sc3/simple-news-apps/docs/index.rst

     This project relies heavily on content delivery network (CDN) versions of popular libraries and fonts.
-If your Internet access is spotty, you'll want to download these files to your computer and check them into your repository.
+If your Internet access is spotty, you'll want to download these files to your computer and check them into your repository. `bower <http://bower.io/>`_ is highly recommended for easy installation of popular Javascript libraries.

 index.html: Analytics